Supporting young people to move on to the next section

 - Attending District and County meetings or events will give you the opportunity to meet leaders in your local area.

 - Joint activities, run together, help members of both sections get to know each other and feel comfortable with others outside their own section.

 - For young people who need a bit of extra support in preparing to move on, our visual resources may come in use.
 They are available with or without symbols, on the Print Centre.
 The resources are easy to understand and can help to put young people at ease when thinking of making the big move.
 These may be particularly useful for a young person with additional needs or a young person on the autism spectrum, as this often involves increased anxiety about change or new situations.

 - The youth resources for each section provide key information for the young person, about their new section.

 Moving from Beavers to Cubs

-Moving from Beavers to Cubs is an exciting time for the little ones.
-They can look forward to more adventurous activities as well as going on camps.
+Moving from Beavers to Cubs is an exciting time for Beavers.
+They can look forward to more adventurous activities as well as going on more camps.

 As part of the Moving On Award, Beaver Scouts go to both Beavers and Cubs for at least three weeks.
 You could set them a challenge, for example, to meet at least three new Cubs and remember their names.